eileenowang/LabourMarketOutcomes/README.md

 Stacked bars- Helped make the difference in income between 2 years vs. 5 years in each field of study clear.
 Whereas before, the eye had to wander between the two bars to imagine the difference.

 Contrasting colors in stacked bars- The 2 year income in blue is visually very different than 5 year income illustrated in orange.
 It helps make the difference glancible and easy to understand.

+Labeling of bars- The labeling of bars helps viewers be able to accurately assess "high" and "low" income without havingto look at the scale on the bottom of chart.

 # Summary of my process